stfbk/mqttsa/readme.md

 # Requirements

 MQTTSA requires (e.g. via APT) the following packets: `python-pip libxml2-dev libxslt-dev python-dev tshark` -- to allow the execution as non-root user, select yes when prompted; run `make` to install additional requirements with `PIP` (from `requirements.txt`).
-If necessary, add the user to the wireshark group via `sudo adduser &USER wireshark`.
+If necessary, add the user to the wireshark group via `sudo adduser $USER wireshark`.